-1 A. We do now.

-2 So one of the drivers for this seems to have been 83 0. people's perception that the focus on performance was 3 needed because that's what the HSCB and now SPPG or 4 5 whoever is interested in, so these are mandated, 11:41 6 whereas the focus on safety and quality wasn't mandated 7 in the same way and, therefore, fell off because everyone was so busy.
-Do you think that is a fair 8 thing, this is what has come up from some of the 9 evidence?
-10 11:41 11 I do.
+1 Α. we do now.
+2 83 Q. So one of the drivers for this seems to have been 3 people's perception that the focus on performance was 4 needed because that's what the HSCB and now SPPG or 5 whoever is interested in, so these are mandated, 11:41 6 whereas the focus on safety and quality wasn't mandated 7 in the same way and, therefore, fell off because 8 everyone was so busy.
+Do you think that is a fair 9 thing, this is what has come up from some of the 10 evidence?
+11:41 11 Α. I do.
+12 84 Q. Yes.
+13 Α. I do indeed.

-11 A. I do

-13 A. I do indeed.

 14 85 Q. What do you think the Trust should do about that?

-- We change the narrative, you know, and we do it when we 11:41 15 Α. 16 talk.
-It has been as recent as the conversations with the Department of Health, we are talking about 17 18 performance and safety as well.
-So we need to change 19 the narrative about what we are actually focusing on 20 here because, if you get the safety right, the 11:41 performance will flow.
-21 - 22 Has the Board taken that discussion to understanding 86 Q. 23 that, if you had regular information about the quality 24 of services which - I would put safety as part of that, 25 - there might be other things in it - that would help 11.42 the oversight, because I can't see that conversation 26 27 anywhere?
-And also, I think there hasn't been a national conversation to say 'we want to help trusts to 28 29 do this'.
-Some of those things can come from national audit measures that you already have, it is just a question of are they brought together in a way and does the Board recognise that better assurance like that would help its deliberations?
+15 Α. We change the narrative, you know, and we do it when we 11:41 16 talk.
+It has been as recent as the conversations with 17 the Department of Health, we are talking about 18 performance and safety as well.
+So we need to change 19 the narrative about what we are actually focusing on 20 here because, if you get the safety right, the 11:41 21 performance will flow.
+22 86 Q. Has the Board taken that discussion to understanding 23 that, if you had regular information about the quality 24 of services which - I would put safety as part of that, 25 - there might be other things in it - that would help 11:42 26 the oversight, because I can't see that conversation 27 anywhere?
+And also, I think there hasn't been a 28 national conversation to say 'we want to help trusts to 29 do this'.
+Some of those things can come from national

-A. It does.

-6 87 0.
-The other thing, there has been a lot of evidence about 7 MHPS and you have said that the MHPS reporting is much 8 better and we can see that in the papers from the Governance Committee, do you think that there is a more 9 rigorous approach now to management leadership for 10 11.4211 medical staff and the importance of that and the 12 investment in that?
-Because there seems to have been a 13 lack of time for doctors to devote to management and 14 leadership and a sometimes poor understanding of what 15 they were doing, what has the Board discussion been 11:43 16 about that and has there been any funded program of 17 work that the Board has been able to support or the 18 Department has been able to support, what's happened in that arena?
-19

-The Senior Leadership Team have been having a 20 Α. 11:43 21 conversation team about management leadership across 22 the Trust and through the HR Directorate then there will be, I suppose, a program of offering to be 23 24 created.
-The Board hasn't been asked yet --88 25 Q. Okay.
-11:43 -- about the resources for that, but certainly the 26

-A. -- about the resources for that, but certainly the Board is very familiar that there is going to be work done now to bring in management and leadership across the Trust and the support that's needed to do that.
+Τ audit measures that you already have, it is just a 2 question of are they brought together in a way and does 3 the Board recognise that better assurance like that 4 would help its deliberations?
+5 Α. It does.
+11:42 6 87 Q. The other thing, there has been a lot of evidence about 7 MHPS and you have said that the MHPS reporting is much 8 better and we can see that in the papers from the 9 Governance Committee, do you think that there is a more 10 rigorous approach now to management leadership for 11:42 11 medical staff and the importance of that and the 12 investment in that?
+Because there seems to have been a 13 lack of time for doctors to devote to management and 14 leadership and a sometimes poor understanding of what 15 they were doing, what has the Board discussion been 11:43 16 about that and has there been any funded program of 17 work that the Board has been able to support or the 18 Department has been able to support, what's happened in 19 that arena?
+20 Α. The Senior Leadership Team have been having a 11:43 21 conversation team about management leadership across 22 the Trust and through the HR Directorate then there 23 will be, I suppose, a program of offering to be 24 created.
+The Board hasn't been asked yet 25 88 Q. Okay.
+11:43 26 Α. about the resources for that, but certainly the 27 Board is very familiar that there is going to be work 28 done now to bring in management and leadership across 29 the Trust and the support that's needed to do that.